Carbrook, Queensland: Education

 There is no government secondary school in Carbrook.
 The nearest government secondary school is Shailer Park State High School in Shailer Park to the west.

 Facilities

 Great Southern Memorial Park is a cemetery and crematorium at 1774–1794 Mount Cotton Road.

-Wirunya Aged Care Centre is a aged care facility at 559–581 Beenleigh Redland Bay Road.
+Wirunya Aged Care Centre is an aged care facility at 559–581 Beenleigh Redland Bay Road.

 Amenities

 Recreational fishing is popular along the Logan River.

 There are two boat ramps into the Logan River, both managed by the Logan City Council: